onshape-public/go-client/onshape/docs/BTWorkflowPropertyInfo.md

 NewBTWorkflowPropertyInfoWithDefaults instantiates a new BTWorkflowPropertyInfo object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetComputedProperty

+`func (o *BTWorkflowPropertyInfo) GetComputedProperty() bool`

+GetComputedProperty returns the ComputedProperty field if non-nil, zero value otherwise.

+### GetComputedPropertyOk

+`func (o *BTWorkflowPropertyInfo) GetComputedPropertyOk() (*bool, bool)`

+GetComputedPropertyOk returns a tuple with the ComputedProperty field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetComputedProperty

+`func (o *BTWorkflowPropertyInfo) SetComputedProperty(v bool)`

+SetComputedProperty sets ComputedProperty field to given value.

+### HasComputedProperty

+`func (o *BTWorkflowPropertyInfo) HasComputedProperty() bool`

+HasComputedProperty returns a boolean if a field has been set.

+### GetComputedPropertyError

+`func (o *BTWorkflowPropertyInfo) GetComputedPropertyError() string`

+GetComputedPropertyError returns the ComputedPropertyError field if non-nil, zero value otherwise.

+### GetComputedPropertyErrorOk

+`func (o *BTWorkflowPropertyInfo) GetComputedPropertyErrorOk() (*string, bool)`

+GetComputedPropertyErrorOk returns a tuple with the ComputedPropertyError field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetComputedPropertyError

+`func (o *BTWorkflowPropertyInfo) SetComputedPropertyError(v string)`

+SetComputedPropertyError sets ComputedPropertyError field to given value.

+### HasComputedPropertyError

+`func (o *BTWorkflowPropertyInfo) HasComputedPropertyError() bool`

+HasComputedPropertyError returns a boolean if a field has been set.

 ### GetDefaultValue